 Grades will not be "rounded."
 To advance to the next semester, a "C" or better is required in this course.
 All the following must be attained to successfully pass this course:

-- A. Final Theory Exam score must be passed at a 78%. - B. Clinical grade must be equivalent to 78% or greater based on all points accumulated. - C. Theory (exams) grade must total equivalent of 78% or greater.

-These must be passed individually to pass the class

-EX: theory overall average 73%, Clinical grade 82%, Final exam 78%.
-Student will fail as all 3 were not met at 78%
+- A. Final Theory Exam score must be passed at a 78%. - B. The clinical grade must be equivalent to 78% or greater based on all points accumulated. - C. Theory (exams) grade must total equivalent of 78% or greater. - ALL THREE COMPONENTS must be passed individually to pass the - class.
+For example, if the theory overall average is 73%, the Clinical grade is 82%, Final exam is 78%.
+Students will fail as all 3 were not met at 78%

-- D. Medication Math Exam must be passed with a 92% or higher.
-If the 1st attempt is less than 92%, student will have 1 additional chance to pass with a 100% per student handbook.
-NO CALCULATORS ALLOWED - E. Attendance requirements as noted below must be met. - F. Less than 3 unsatisfactory in clinical must occur. - G. Final clinical evaluation must show all categories as "Satisfactory."
+D. Medication Math Exam must be passed with a 92% or higher.
+If the 1st attempt is less than 92%, the student will have 1 additional chance to pass with a 100% per student handbook.
+NO CALCULATORS ALLOWED UNLESS INDICATED BY PROFESSOR.

-Testing will include no more than 7 examinations, written, demonstration, and/or oral assignments, and a final examination.
-Pop quizzes may be included.
-EXCEPT FOR UNDER EXTREME CIRCUMSTANCES, THERE WILL BE NO MAKE-UPS FOR TESTS OR QUIZZES MISSED DUE TO ABSENCE.

-If a student fails an exam, a self-evaluation will be completed to identify current study practices.
-Students will then develop a remediation plan to address any deficits identified in self-evaluation.
-Failure of an exam will result in a referral to the NLC/instructor.

-Clinical evaluation will be done on an ongoing basis with a student required to meet "satisfactory" in all areas to pass the course.
+- E. Attendance requirements, as noted below, must be met. - F. Less than 3 unsatisfactory clinical rotations must occur. - G. Final clinical evaluation must show all categories as "Satisfactory." - Testing will include no more than 7 examinations, written, demonstration, and/or oral assignments, and a final examination.
+Pop quizzes may be included. - EXCEPT FOR UNDER EXTREME CIRCUMSTANCES, THERE WILL BE NO MAKE-UPS FOR TESTS OR QUIZZES MISSED DUE TO ABSENCE. - If a student fails an exam, a self-evaluation will be completed to identify current study practices.
+Students will then develop a remediation plan to address any deficits identified by self-evaluation.
+Failure of an exam will result in a referral to the NLC/instructor. - It is recommended that if a grade falls below 80% that the student arranges to meet with the faculty member.
+Faculty can be reached in person, by email, or during office hours to discuss grades or other classroom or clinical matters. - Clinical evaluation will be done on an ongoing basis, with a student required to meet "satisfactory" standards in all areas to pass the course.
 Evaluation is based on written assignments, adherence to nursing standards of care, QSEN competencies, and professional performance.
 As a part of professional performance, a student must always maintain and demonstrate competency in dosage calculation.
 An unsatisfactory clinical may be given based on the same standards of care and professional performance and will require remediation in the learning center.
-Three unsatisfactory grades given in clinical or failure to meet the clinical objectives will result in failure of this class regardless of the overall grade.

-Schedule and total points available may change at the discretion of the instructors, considering the progress of students with the materials.
+Three unsatisfactory grades given in clinical or failure to meet the clinical objectives will fail this class regardless of the overall grade. - The schedule and total points available may change at the discretion of the instructors, considering the progress of students with the materials.
 Any change will be announced in class, via email or announcements through Canvas.
-Students are responsible for all materials covered in the syllabus and for any changes announced in class or by email/announcements via Canvas.

-To evaluate a student's ability to provide for patient safety and to demonstrate clinical competence, students must be present in clinical.
+Students are responsible for all materials covered in the syllabus and for any changes announced in class or by email/announcements via Canvas. - To evaluate a student's ability to provide patient safety and to demonstrate clinical competence, students must be present in clinical.
 Absenteeism and/or tardiness beyond the maximum allowed will result in being dropped from NURS128.
-This will result in a "W" grade if before the drop date and "F" if after that date.
+This will result in a "W" grade if before the drop date and an "F" if after that date.

-It is recommended that if a grade falls below 80% that the student arrange to meet with the faculty member.

-Faculty can be reached in person, by email, or during office hours to discuss grades or other classroom or clinical matters.